Mholscher/debtors/doc/source/InsideDebtors.rst

 Document storage
 ----------------

 Printing letters is not done by the system itself, it produces RTF documents.
 These documents are saved in the output directory of debtors.
 This is currently hardcoded, but can be changed easily (of course).
-To print these, you need a document processing program that can print RTF documents, it has been tested with LibreOffice (works) and Calligra (fails, it misinterprets some commands).
+To print these, you need a document processing program that can print RTF documents, it has been tested with LibreOffice (works) and Calligra (fails, it misinterprets some RTF commands).